mitodl/salt-ops/docs/project_documents/OCW/engines_production.md

                     1. delete files from mirror server
                     2. copy files to mirror server, either from CMS or from the staging server, depending on whether the resource is a course or department
                     3. copy JSON file to mirror server
-                4. publish ZIP file to Akamai netstorage, if this Task is for a course or supplemental resource (`tasks.py:445`)
+                4. publish ZIP file to S3 bucket, if this Task is for a course or supplemental resource (`tasks.py:445`)
                 5. publish to DSpace holding area, if this Task is for a course or supplemental resource (`tasks.py:448`)
                 6. publish RSS feeds to production origin if this Task is not for a course
 4. Go through the dependent module tasks added above and do `tasks.Task.execute()` (above) for each of them.